 (2) Every such objection or comment shall be lodged with the Commission or the Corporation within one month from the date of the publication of the advertisement referred to in section 88(1).

-(3) Where the Commission or the Corporation so determines, and whether or not by reason of objections or comments received, the Commission or the Corporation may amend the proposal by making alterations to the plans or proposals so deposited and advise the persons who are, in the opinion of the Commission or the Corporation, likely to be affected by such alterations, but when submitting the proposal to the Minister for authorization shall indicate the nature and extent of the alterations effected.
+(3) Where the Commission or the Corporation so determines, and whether or not by reason of objections or comments received, the Commission or the Corporation may amend the proposal by making alterations to the plans or proposals so deposited and advise the persons who are, in the opinion of the Commission or the Corporation, likely to be affected by such alterations, but when submitting the proposal to the Minister for authorisation shall indicate the nature and extent of the alterations effected.

 [Section 89 inserted by No. 25 of 1985 s.
 19; amended by No. 73 of 1995 s.
 42; No. 14 of 1996 s.
 4.]

-90. Submission for authorization
+90. Submission for authorisation

 (1) Where the Commission or the Corporation considers that the requirements of sections 88 and 89 have been complied with and that the objections or comments, if any, have been met by amendment of the proposals or are, in the general public interest, not such as to cause the proposals to be amended, the Commission or the Corporation shall submit the final proposal to the Minister and shall furnish to the Minister such plans, description, specifications, estimates or other information as the Minister may require relating thereto.